Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 Here are some of the reasons.

-WordPress offers lots of option to customize the sites.
-It is easy to make the website look better than competitors with the use of right themes and plugins.
+WordPress offers lots of options to customize the sites.
+It is easy to make the website look better than competitors with the use of the right themes and plugins.

 User experience (UX) is measured using metrics like bounce rate and dwell time.
 When a site offers excellent user experience, the visitors tend to stay longer and has high chances to become a paying customer.
 User experience is one of the important Google ranking factors as the search engine wants to rank sites that offer the best experience for their users.

 WordPress allows you to set short and attractive permalinks (URL)

 Compared to other CMS platforms, it is relatively easy to edit permalinks with WordPress.
 Have you see a URL something like the following:

 The URL has included the date which makes it less professional.
 With WordPress, you can easily change the permalink and include your primary keyword.